briantroy/SecurityVideos/README.md

 The UI is 100% reponsive and has media queries built in to allow clean playback on all/most mobile devices.
 The user can also select HD playback or the lower-res mobile version (if enabled).

+You can find some screenshots of the UI in the ScreenShots folder: https://github.com/briantroy/SecurityVideos/tree/master/ScreenShots